dwh452/pek/README.md

 of the more conventional '.py'?

 The intention of this script was to be sent over email.
-People I wanted to communicate securly with would be sent this file via email.
+People I wanted to communicate securely with would be sent this file via email.
 I found that my email applications made it hard to interact with a file that ended in the '.py' extension, for various reasons: